ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 - Bit 1 (2): slider.
 - Bit 2 (4): new combo.
 - Bit 3 (8): spinner.
-- Bits 4-6 (16, 32, 64) form a 3-bit number (0-7) that chooses how many combo colors to skip.
+- Bits 4-6 (16, 32, 64) form a 3-bit number (0-7) that chooses how many combo colours to skip.
 - Bit 7 (128) is for an osu!mania hold note.

 Circles, sliders, spinners, and hold notes can be OR'd with new combos and the combo skip value, but not with each other.